jatin2507/docdelta/README.md

-# DocDelta
+# ScribeVerse

 **AI-Powered Documentation Generation for Codebases**

-DocDelta is a powerful tool that analyzes your codebase and generates comprehensive documentation using advanced AI models.
+ScribeVerse is a powerful tool that analyzes your codebase and generates comprehensive documentation using advanced AI models.
 It intelligently parses your code, understands dependencies, and creates structured documentation that helps developers understand and maintain projects more effectively.

 ## 🚀 Features